 Inspiration: I built this for Iron Builder Round 2.
 The stud shooter looked like Lumiere's head and nose, thus, I set out to build all of the Beauty and the Beast servant characters at this scale.
 My favorite is Mrs. Potts who uses a minifigure arm and other odd techniques.
 Many of the stud shooters belonged to Pondering Peregrine, who let me borrow them for the round.
 This model was the my highest scoring build and the one that let me advance to the following round.

 Build time: 2 days

 Terminator and Super Soaker

 Inspiration: I was inspired by the great book "The Winston Effect" to build this character.
 I was brainstorming things for the Iron Builder Round 3, with the seed part of the stud shooter.
 I used many stud shooters throughout the model, notably 3 on the face.
-I was also inspired by Aaron Newman's fantastic terminator model, but I made sure that mine was very different than his.
+I was also inspired by the general feel of Aaron Newman's fantastic terminator model.
 As for the super soaker, Terminator didn't look right without a gun, but I'm not a gun person at all, so I decided that an old fashioned super soaker would fit perfectly, and add a great element of comedy to the model.